JFlo1981/Virtual-Zoo/README.md

 ## Deployment

-To deploy this project run:
+To deploy this project run->

 ```bash
   npm start